EFForg/cover-your-tracks/README.md

-# Panopticlick
+# Cover Your Tracks (formerly Panopticlick)

 How Unique - and Trackable - Is Your Browser?

 ## Installation

-The easiest way to set up an instance of Panopticlick is with `docker` and `docker-compose`, but it can be installed on a host machine if desired.
+The easiest way to set up an instance of Cover Your Tracks is with `docker` and `docker-compose`, but it can be installed on a host machine if desired.

 ### Partial Installation on Host